 MDA's success is directly related to the partnerships it has been able to forge and secure.
 With its vast knowledge of the industry, the Agency is often called upon to develop logistics solutions for the benefit of its clients.
 This includes being able to react quickly to concerns and emergent issues.
-Stakeholders, such as Employment and Income Assistance Branch, Manitoba Textbook Bureau and The Office of Disaster Management, have realized substantial cost savings and benefited from the resources the Agency has made available.
+Stakeholders, such as Employment and Income Assistance Branch, Manitoba Learning Resource Centre (formerly the Manitoba Text Book Bureau) and The Office of Disaster Management, have realized substantial cost savings and benefited from the resources the Agency has made available.